-Change of Control Terms on or after December 13, 2014
+Change of Control Terms

-2014 Change of Control Plan.
-From and after December 13, 2014, each of our NEOs is an eligible participant in our 2014 Executive Severance Plan in the Event of a Change of Control.
-The 2014 Change of Control Plan will expire on December 13, 2017, unless extended by Adobe.
-If a change of control occurs prior to its expiration, the 2014 Change of Control Plan will terminate following the later of the date which is twelve months after the occurrence of a change of control or the payment of all severance benefits due under the 2014 Change of Control Plan.
+Change of Control Plan.
+Each of our NEOs is an eligible participant in our 2014 Executive Severance Plan in the Event of a Change of Control.
+The Change of Control Plan will expire on December 13, 2017, unless extended by Adobe.
+If a change of control occurs prior to its expiration, the Change of Control Plan will terminate following the later of the date which is twelve months after the occurrence of a change of control or the payment of all severance benefits due under the Change of Control Plan.

-Pursuant to the 2014 Change of Control Plan, if there is a qualifying change of control of Adobe (as defined in the plan), and within three months prior and twelve months following the change of control, Messrs.
-Garrett, Thompson, Wadhwani or Rencher experience a separation from service as a result of Adobe (or any successor) terminating his employment without cause (and not due to death or disability) or if he resigns for good reason, such executive officer would be eligible to receive:
+Pursuant to the Change of Control Plan, if there is a qualifying change of control of Adobe (as defined in the plan), and within three months prior and twelve months following the change of control, Messrs.
+Garrett, Thompson, Parasnis or Rencher experience a separation from service as a result of Adobe (or any successor) terminating his employment without cause (and not due to death or disability) or if he resigns for good reason, such executive officer would be eligible to receive:

-- twenty-four months of salary and target bonus; - Consolidated Omnibus Budget Reconciliation Act ("COBRA") premiums for the eligible executive and covered dependents until the earlier of (1) the last month in which the executive and his covered dependents are eligible for and enrolled in COBRA coverage and (2) twenty-four months; and - accelerated vesting of all outstanding equity awards (including, for performance shares, solely to the extent shares are credited to the executive based upon performance achieved as of the change of control).
+- twenty-four months of salary and target bonus; - COBRA (Consolidated Omnibus Budget Reconciliation Act) premiums for the eligible executive and covered dependents until the earlier of (1) the last month in which the executive and his covered dependents are eligible for and enrolled in COBRA coverage and (2) twenty-four months; and - accelerated vesting of all outstanding equity awards (including, for performance shares, solely to the extent shares are credited to the executive based upon performance achieved as of the change of control).

-In the event that any amount under the 2014 Change of Control Plan would constitute an excess parachute payment within the meaning of Section 280G of the Code, the amounts payable will not exceed the amount which produces the greatest after-tax benefit to the affected individual.
-All of the benefits under the 2014 Change of Control Plan are conditioned upon the executive officer signing a release of claims.
+In the event that any amount under the Change of Control Plan would constitute an excess parachute payment within the meaning of Section 280G of the Code, the amounts payable will not exceed the amount which produces the greatest after-tax benefit to the affected individual.
+All of the benefits under the Change of Control Plan are conditioned upon the executive officer signing a release of claims.